raiden-network/spec/pathfinding_service.rst

 +----------------------+---------------+-----------------------------------------------------------------------+
 | estimated_fee        | int           | An estimate of the fees required for that path.                       |
 +----------------------+---------------+-----------------------------------------------------------------------+

+The feedback token is the 32-character hexadecimal string representation of a UUID.

 Routing Preferences
 """""""""""""""""""